fairdirect/foodrescue-app/README.md

 The dependencies of Food Rescue App are chosen to be matched by the newest current Ubuntu LTS release.
 So for example, Food Rescue App releases between 2020-04 and 2022-04 ([see](https://ubuntu.com/about/release-cycle)) will be installable under Ubuntu 20.04 LTS and you will be able to use default Ubuntu 20.04 LTS repository packages for its development.
 If your distribution provides older versions of the dependencies listed below, or you develop under Windows or Mac OS X, you have to install dependencies manually.
 There are a few exceptions from this rule of sticking to Ubuntu LTS packages:

 * The project currently also builds under Ubuntu 19.10, but that is not guaranteed for the future.
-* In cases where a version of Food Rescue App needs a package in a newer version than provided in the current Ubuntu LTS release, it will use the package versions provided in [Kubuntu Backports](https://launchpad.net/~kubuntu-ppa/+archive/ubuntu/backports).
+* In cases where a version of Food Rescue App needs a package in a newer version than provided in the current Ubuntu LTS release, where possible it will use the package versions provided in [Kubuntu Backports](https://launchpad.net/~kubuntu-ppa/+archive/ubuntu/backports).
 These might be not the latest releases either, but are easy to add on top of a normal Ubuntu distribution by adding a PPA.
 In contrast, KDE Neon is a Ubuntu LTS based distribution providing the most cutting edge versions, but adding that on top of a usual Ubuntu installation is messy and can lead to dependency hell.

 #### Dependencies for Android development

 When only building the desktop version of this application, any Qt >5.12 will fulfill the requirements of Kirigami and should work with the tooling provided by your Linux distribution.
 When you also want to build the Android application, it gets complicated.
-For Ubuntu 20.04 LTS, it is the safest to follow the development setup instructions in this document to end up with the right versions (the desktop development setup already chooses versions that can also be used for Android development).
-If you need other versions, see the table below.
+For Ubuntu 20.04 LTS, it is the safest to follow the instructions in [5.2.
+Linux Development Setup](#52-linux-development-setup) and (5.4.
+Android Development Setup)[#54-android-development-setup] to get suitable versions of all dependencies.
+If you want to choose your own versions instead, see the table below.

 To find out the versions you have installed: